-- The Ministry of Environment, Forest and Climate Change (MoEF&CC) is the nodal agency in the central government for overseeing the implementation of India's environment and forest policies, programmes and related schemes. - The Ministry is also the nodal agency for the: - 1.
-United Nations Environment Programme (UNEP); - 2.
-International Centre for Integrated Mountain Development(ICIMOD); and - 3.
-United Nations Conference on Environment and Development (UNCED). - The Ministry also coordinates with multilateral bodies such as the Commission on Sustainable Development (CSD), Global Environment Facility (GEF) and regional bodies such as Economic and Social Council for Asia and Pacific (ESCAP) and South Asian Association for Regional Cooperation (SAARC) on matters pertaining to environment.
+- ▶ It is the nodal agency in the central government for overseeing the implementation of India's environment and forest policies, programmes and related schemes. - ► The Ministry is also the nodal agency for the: - United Nations Environment Programme (UNEP); - International Centre for Integrated Mountain Development (ICIMOD); and - United Nations Conference on Environment and Development (UNCED). - ➤ The Ministry also coordinates with multilateral bodies such as the Commission on Sustainable Development (CSD), Global Environment Facility (GEF) and regional bodies such as Economic and Social Council for Asia and Pacific (ESCAP) and South Asian Association for Regional Cooperation (SAARC) on matters pertaining to environment.